FK Radnički Niš: Radnički's Ivan Krstić youth school

-An important segment of the club is its youth school, which was founded in 1963, through which many of the Radnički players passed.
+An important segment of the club is its youth school, which was founded in 1963.
 The youth school is named after former Radnički's football player Ivan Krstić.
-He enrolled in Radnički's youth school at the age of and settled in the first team and became captain.
-At the threshold of a great football career, he lost his life during training as a result of a lightning strike on the auxiliary field, near the youth school.
-In memory of the tragically lost star player, the football schools bears his name to this day.
+He enrolled in Radnički's youth school and eventually became captain.
+At the beginning of his career, he was killed during training as a result of a lightning strike on the auxiliary field, near the youth school.
+The football school bears his name to this day.